dt1/itemhut/README.md

 In general, the layout of the system is:

-btl/ -- The running web-based system build_database/ -- for building out the database, which includes files I'm working on along with the files needed to build the system. er-diagrams/ -- ER Diagrams for the database. py/ -- serves no current purpose. pydb/ -- for connecting to the database. pyebay/ -- working files for ebay API interaction.
+btl/ -- The running web-based system

+build_database/ -- for building out the database, which includes files I'm wor

+king on along with the files needed to build the system.

+er-diagrams/ -- ER Diagrams for the database.

+py/ -- serves no current purpose.

+pydb/ -- for connecting to the database.

+pyebay/ -- working files for ebay API interaction.
 Work in progress.

 ####Viewing ER Diagrams